shiiyan/my-tech-blog/src/how-index-work-in-sql-range-search.md

 | --- | ----------- | ------- | ---------- | ----- | -------------------------------- | -------------------------------- | ------- | --- | ---- | -------- | --------------------- |
 | 1   | SIMPLE      | coupons |            | range | coupons_index_1_usage_start_date | coupons_index_1_usage_start_date | 4       |     | 2    | 100.00   | Using index condition |

+The index search will start at the first index greater than or equal to '2023-01-01' and end at the first index greater than '2023-01-02'.
+All rows inside the searched range will be fetched.
+In this case, the database engine will fetch two rows with id 3 and 2.

 ## Some good explanations of SQL indexes